SiliconLabsSoftware/docs-bluetooth/sld129-bluetooth-fundamentals-system-performance/throughput.md

 |2.3.x|250|
 |10.0.x or later|512 or higher|

-Note that the MTU size depends on both sides.
-For example, if the remote device supports a smaller MTU size, the smaller MTU size will be used.
-The higher the MTU size, the higher the throughput.
-Twice the MTU size doubles the throughput.
-In the latest SDKs, the maximum ATT MTU is -in practice- only limited by the BGAPI payload size configuration.
-With high enough BGAPI Payload size, the full value of the characteristics can be read/written in one operation (SL_BGAPI_MAX_PAYLOAD_SIZE - 7 bytes so a total of 520 bytes for SL_BGAPI_MAX_PAYLOAD_SIZE to achieve the full 512 bytes of length to read a characteristic).
-This can be configured in the projects config/sl_bgapi_config.h header file or on the User Interface for SoC/NCP projects (Software Components > Bluetooth > Bluetooth Host (Stack) > BGAPI Protocol):
+Note that the MTU size depends on the capabilities of both devices.
+If the remote device supports a smaller MTU size, the smaller MTU size is used.
+In general, a larger MTU size allows higher throughput.
+For example, if the MTU size is doubled, throughput may be double.
+In the latest SDKs, the maximum ATT MTU is, in practice, limited only by the configured BGAPI payload size.

+With a sufficiently large BGAPI payload size, the full characteristic value can be read or written in a single operation.
+The maximum characteristic value length that can be transferred in one operation is `SL_BGAPI_MAX_PAYLOAD_SIZE - 7` bytes.
+Therefore, to support the full 512‑byte length, SL_BGAPI_MAX_PAYLOAD_SIZE must be set to 520 bytes.

+This value can be configured in the project `config/sl_bgapi_config.h` header file or through the user interface for SoC/NCP projects under **Software Components > Bluetooth > Bluetooth Host (Stack) > BGAPI Protocol**:

 ![Unacknowledged data transfer](resources/bgapi_max_payload_size.png?darkModeUrl=resources/bgapi_max_payload_size.png)